amirahaile/Amazing-Women-on-Twitter/ladiesA-D.md

 ## Ashley Williams
 [@ag_dubs ](https://twitter.com/ag_dubs)
 I only know Ashely online but I have been dying to meet her in person because she always seems to be tweeting things relevant to my interests.
-Talks about tech education, advocates for diversity in tech, and is pretty funnyt oo.
+Talks about tech education, advocates for diversity in tech, and is pretty funny too.

 ## Aura Seltzer
 [@auraseltzer](https://twitter.com/auraseltzer)